ds-horizon/marco/README.md

 - **Custom Markers**: Send custom timestamps for events.
 - **Logs Management**: Retrieve and reset logs as needed.
 - **Supports New Architecture**: Fully compatible with TurboModules and Fabric.
+- **Performance Visualization Dashboard**: Interactive dashboard to visualize logs, analyze performance metrics, and generate detailed reports.
+- **Data Retrieval**: Automated scripts to fetch and structure performance logs based on the selected platform.

 ## 📦 Installation